pramnora/javascript/find-primes/01/README.md

 -> find-primes.js   (the computer program which calculates if a number is either prime or not)
 -> find-primes.png  (the print out of the program working in actual 'real life' action)

-## REASONS AS TO WHY I DECIDED TO WRITE THIS
+## REASONS AS TO WHY I DECIDED TO WRITE THIS PROGRAM

 I wanted to write a fairly simple application which I could then easily port to other languages...; for example, I have written the same code -so far to date- using...

 -> Python
 -> QBASIC
+-> VBScript
 -> Web (HTML/CSS/Javascript)
 -etc.